bryanlong77/Azure-SQL-DB-auditing-OMS-integration/README.md

-#Azure SQL DB Auditing log integration into OMS
+ #Azure SQL DB Auditing log integration into OMS for Government

 This is a **sync application** that runs in Azure and utilizes OMS public APIs to push SQL audit logs into OMS.